zachallaun/autodesk-post-tracker/README.md

+# Autodesk Post Processor Tracker

 This repo serves as a UI for better understanding what's changed between post processor versions.

+## How to use

+Find a post below and click on `history` to review all changes.

+## Tracked posts

 <!-- TRACKED -->
 | Post Processor | |